 A vetted repository of thousands of multimedia objects from NROC and other respected providers

 NROC has always considered the full lifecycle of OER development, distribution, and sustainability.
 We believe we can best achieve our mission by applying a spectrum of openness, where the rights granted accrue to the people who will benefit most and are well matched to the typical person’s capacity for making adaptations.
-We provide support to individuals, member institutions, and other partners across this spectrum.
+We provide support to individuals, institutions, and other partners across this spectrum.
 The image above illustrates how NROC’s current suite of solutions can be mapped against varying levels of a priori openness and reflects the following priorities: